The Heart of UTC has found a home - UTC launches Foundation

 May 27, 2016: UTC staff members joined forces and rolled up their sleeves on May 22, United Way's National Day of Caring, to play their role in the tidal wave of volunteerism.

-Marking the fourth year the Corporation has participated in this event, over two hundred UTC volunteers banded together to spend time with the elderly, organize a day of fun for a group of children and orchestrated a beach clean-up.
+Marking the fourth year the Corporation has participated in this event, over two hundred UTC volunteers banded together to spend time with the elderly, organise a day of fun for a group of children and cleaned up one of our favorite beaches.
 The outreach activities spanned the entire country with projects being executed in Port of Spain, Arima, Central, San Fernando and Tobago.

 This year, the Investment Centres were split into five teams tasked with diverse projects.
 Volunteers from the Arima and Sangre Grande investment centres spent the day at the Charles Pius Rigsby Home for the Aged.
-The volunteers brought smiles to the elderly as the engaged and socialized with the residents.
+The volunteers brought smiles to the elderly as they engaged and socialised with the residents.

 Staff voiced support for the initiatives and trumpeted the role volunteerism played in their communities.
 They continue to see their efforts as making a tangible contribution to making a positive change to people's lives.